SharonManyara/klahanie/buying-a-home.md

 For questions, contact [Klahanie](mailto:info@klahanie.com) or call [425-392-4663](tel:425-392-4663)

 <div class="alert alert-warning">
-For all Condos or Townhomes in Klahanie, you must order 2 separate Resale Demands/Certificates: one for the Condo/Sub Association AND one for the Master Association (Klahanie Association).
-Both these Demands musft be ordered or the transfer of ownership will NOT take place.
+For all Condos or Townhomes in Klahanie, you must order 2 separate Resale Demands/Certificates: one for the condominum or sub-association and one for the Master Association (Klahanie Association).
+Both these Demands must be ordered or the transfer of ownership will noot take place.
 </div>

 For information of where to order a demand from each sub-association, you will need to contact their specific management company.